CUBRID/cubrid-manual/en/sql/tuning.rst

 When the correlated subquery is in the SELECT clause, subquery cache is enabled.
 The processing mechanism of the cache is as follows:
-The operational procedure involves using cached results when the values of columns referenced in a rerun correlated subquery match those in the main query.
+If the column values ​​of the search conditions of the re-executed correlated subquery are the same, the cached results are used instead of executing the subquery.
-If no cached value is found, the subquery is executed and its results, along with the column values and query results, are cached.
+If the cached value cannot be found in the subquery cache, after executing the subquery, the retrieved column value and results are stored in the subquery cache.

-When executing queries with a request for SQL trace information, trace details about the subquery cache are displayed as part of the information on the correlated subquery that employs subquery cache optimization.
+When executing a query using query profiling, the profile results for the subquery cache are displayed as part of the profile for correlated subqueries.

 The following example displays trace information for the subquery cache in a case where the subquery cache is enabled.